railcore/configs/duet/sys/config-user examples/sensorless/README.md

 # Sensorless Homing for X & Y

-To use these scripts, place into the /sys directory.
+To enable sensorless homing:
+Place homex.g and homey.g into the /sys directory and put G and M codes from the example config-user file into your own config-user.g file.